dragonsinth/gaddis/README.md

 - Explicit `Character` type and character literals, using single-quoted characters: `'X'`

-- For loop variables must be simple variable references, not field or array element references.
+- `For` loop variables must be simple variable references, not field or array element references.
-    - This is never specified in the book, but there are no counter examples.
+  - This is implied by the book but not explicitly stated.
   - Avoids unspecified potential re-evaluations of complex reference expressions.
+  - Could be changed in the future with a temp variable holding a reference.

+- `For` loop stop expression is re-evaluated on every iteration.
+  - This behavior is never specified.

+- `For` loop step expression must be a numeric constant.
+  - This is implied by the book but not explicitly stated.
+  - Avoids complicated and ambiguous code generation where the test expression (`<=` vs `>=`) might need to change depending on the value of the step expression.

-- New lib funcs to convert number to String in an expression context.
+- New library functions to convert number to String in an expression context.
-  - `String integerToString(n Integer)`
+  - `String integerToString(Integer n)`
-  - `String realToString(n Real)`
+  - `String realToString(Real n)`
+  - Opposite of `stringToInteger`, `stringToReal`
-  - (In the book, this only happens when invoking a `Display` statement)
+  - In the book, this conversion only happens when invoking a `Display` statement, but it seems like an obvious oversight for useful string processing and formatting.

-- `Print` is just an alias for `Display`, there is no printer support.

 - Nested `Module` and `Function` declarations are not currently supported, but could be.
-  - This is never specified in the book, but there are no examples of nested functions.
+  - This is implied by the book but not explicitly stated.

 - `Input` statements will loop until the user inputs a line that can be correctly parsed to the type of the input variable; e.g. a non-numeric input will loop and retry